department-of-veterans-affairs/va.gov-team/user-research/Study 6/P1 notes.md

 ## Post-Task Interview - 5 minutes

 - How did that compare to your past experiences with VA websites?
-"much easier, it was easy, very user friendly, intuitive about what to do, i just looked into each block, each one had a focus area, once i found that, it was easy to follow the subheadings
+"Much easier, it was easy, very user friendly, intuitive about what to do.
+I just looked into each block, each one had a focus area.
+Once i found that, it was easy to follow the subheadings."

 - If this website went live tomorrow, what would you want other Veterans to know?
-"first off, that it existed that it was easy to use, im in the american leegion and our serice officers need to know about this bc some vets are not comuter literate and they could bring this up and work with them
+"First off, that it existed and that it was easy to use.
+I'm in the American Legion and our service officers need to know about this because some Vets are not computer literate and they could bring this up and work with them."

 - Do you have any questions for me?
-"no, i really like it though
+"no, i really like it though"